paul clinton hypnosis

 Stress

-Stress is a normal reaction, and helps a person to deal with a tense situation.
-In general, it helps us to cope with each situation.
-When stress becomes excessive, and irrational it becomes a disabling disorder, which can be greatly helped with self hypnosis, and relaxation therapy.
+Stress is a normal reaction to tense situations, helping us to cope with each situation.
+When stress becomes irrational it can be a crippling disorder, which can be cured using hypnotherapy.

-Stress may occur without a cause, or it may occur based on a real situation but exagerated.
+Stress may occur without a cause, or it may occur mentally, but exaggerated.
 Severe stress can be very serious and interfere with daily life.
 After a heart operation or after discovering that you have a high risk of heart disorders it is very important to control your stress levels and relaxation.
-These six Cds have been designed to help heart patients reach a deep state of relaxation.
+These six CDs have been designed to help heart patients reach a deep state of relaxation.

 • Hot or cold flashes